 - Copy of Latest IT return

 Applying for a liquor license might seem like a difficult task but, it is essential since without the proper licensing you wouldn’t be allowed to sell alcohol at your restaurant.
-Also, if found selling alcohol without the license, you would have to pay a penalty fee.
+Also, if found selling alcohol without a license, you would have to pay a penalty fee.

 Along with this you also need to check if the serving staff has to undergo any particular kind of training that is made mandatory by the government.